 ABSTRACT

 The use of computational modeling algorithms to guide the design of novel enzyme catalysts is a rapidly growing field.
-However, many of the methods developed to date are optimized using indirect measures of function rather than direct correlation to experimentally-determined functional effects of mutations.
+However, current force-field based approaches are frequently trained using indirect measures of function rather than direct correlation to experimentally-determined functional effects of mutations.
 This is due to the lack of datasets for which a large panel of enzyme variants has been produced, purified, and kinetically characterized.
-Here we report the kcat and KM values of over 100 purified mutants of a glycoside hydrolase enzyme and the subsequent use of this data set and a combination of molecular modeling and machine learning to elucidate which calculated structural features are correlated with the measured functional parameters.
+Here we report the kcat and KM values of over 100 purified mutants of a glycoside hydrolase enzyme and the subsequent use of this data set and a combination of molecular modeling and machine learning to select informative structural features and predict functional parameters.
 The dataset and analyses carried out in this study not only provide novel insight into how this enzyme functions, but provides a clear path forward for the improvement of computational enzyme redesign algorithms.

 INTRODUCTION